Ryjin210/Ryjin210/README.md

 <h3 align="center">About Me</h3>

 <p align="center">I'm Mark Ryan Jancorda, i go by the alias "Ryjin210".
 I'm 22 years old and currently taking Bachelor of Science in Information and Technology at Cavite State University.
 My dream in life is to become a premiere field engineer and be a part of a Developer Relations Team.
 I joined GitHub to learn how open source works and contribute in different kinds of projects. as of now i am a Community Manager and a part of SurPath Hub Community's Head of User's Support.
-I'm also a community member at EddieHub Community and Web3 Community. <br>Feel free to have a look around my profile! :))</p>
+I'm also a community member of EddieHub Community and Web3 Community. <br>Feel free to have a look around my profile! :))</p>

 _________________